 Been bored out of your mind by being in an office all day?
 Want to learn visual communication but think your surroundings is too boring or conventional to spark creative interest?
-This beautiful collections of human alphabet made from office workers offers a delightful examples of how artists see design everywhere.
+This beautiful collection of a human alphabet made from office workers offers a delightful example of how artists see design everywhere.

 We have been a huge fan of London-based French illustrator Malika Favre.
 In this particular illustration for Financial Times, she uses simple human forms and everyday elements from an office to make a minimalist yet dynamic alphabet.